 Champagne diamonds are rare and expensive.
 However, they are less rare when you compare them to other colorless and colored diamonds.
 Since they are less rare, they are also less costly than others.
 For example, yellow canary diamonds are more expensive than cognac diamonds even though they are both colored.

-Other factors that affect the price of the precious stone are its carat weight, color intensity, and clarity.
+Other factors that affect the price of the precious stone are its carat weight, color intensity, and clarity (check out our diamond clarity chart here).
 The higher the value for these factors, the higher the price.
 Also, the Argyle mine from which a large percentage of the stone comes from.
 Since demand is directly related to supply, there is an increase in the price of the gems.

 Currently, champagne diamonds are also increasing in price due to the increase in popularity.
 However, most are still available in different stores at competitive prices.